bterlson/eshost-cli/README.md

 | V8 | `d8`, `v8` |
 | XS | `xs` |

-* 1: For the QuickJS, use `run-test26`, eg. `eshost --add qjs qjs path/to/quickjs/run-test262`
+* 1: For the QuickJS, use `run-test26`, eg. `eshost --add QuickJS qjs path/to/quickjs/run-test262`
+    - Users can download the QuickJS source [here](https://bellard.org/quickjs/).
+Extract the contents and enter the directory.
+Run `make` to build from source.
+Create a symlink to `run-test262` and use that to set up a runtime: `eshost --add QuickJS qjs symlink/to/quickjs/run-test262`

 Browsers: